bouncingsoles/ossec-agent/README.md

  - ossec_file:
    - Name of the file used in package above.
  - ossec_server:
-   - The IP address of your OSSEC server.
+   - The IP address of your OSSEC server, this will be added to the ossec conf template file.

 LINUX HOST VARS:
  - ip_address
    - The IP address to use to register your host.
 You can use ansible defined variable or type it in.
  - ossec_server
-   - The OSSEC server your client will make connections to.
+   - The IP address of your OSSEC server, this will be added to the ossec conf template file.

+EXTRA_VARS:
+ - ossec_server_name:
+   - Hostname of you ossec server.
+You can add this to the playbook like in the example below as vars.

 Example host_vars file:
 ```sh